-- Staff told us that translation services were available for patients who did not have English as a first language.
-We saw notices in the reception areas informing patients this service was available. - Information leaflets were available in easy read format.
+- Staff shared community languages in common with its patients including Hindi and Russian for example, as well as English.
+One member of staff had some British Sign Language (BSL). - Staff told us that translation services were available for patients who did not have English as a first language. - We saw notices in the reception area informing patients that information in alternative formats was available on request, such Easy Read and large print.